joseluisq/enve/README.md

 ### Executing commands

-By default, an optional `.env` file can be loaded from current working directory.
+By default, an optional `.env` file can be loaded from the current working directory.

 ```sh
 enve test.sh